Tomorrow Morning (musical): Film adaptation

-On 25 March 2021, Baz Bamigboye of the Daily Mail announced a forthcoming feature film adaptation to be released in late 2021 starring Samantha Barks and Ramin Karimloo, directed by Nick Winston.
+On 25 March 2021, Baz Bamigboye of the Daily Mail announced a feature film adaptation to be released in late 2021 starring Samantha Barks and Ramin Karimloo, directed by Nick Winston.

-Unlike in the stage production, the lead actors will portray themselves at both stages of their lives, a decade apart, with Barks taking on the role of Catherine and her younger counterpart Cat, and Ramin Karimloo playing Bill (formerly known as Jack) and his younger self, Will.
+Unlike in the stage production, the lead actors in the film portrayed themselves at both stages of their lives, a decade apart, with Barks taking on the role of Catherine and her younger counterpart Cat, and Ramin Karimloo playing Bill (formerly known as Jack) and his younger self, Will.

-Another difference to the four person stage show, the film will be to feature other characters, including Catherine's friend and confidante (Fleur East), her mother Joy (Harriet Thorpe), her grandmother Anna (Joan Collins) and a cameo appearance from comic star Omid Djalili as Bill's father Dariush.
+Another difference to the four person stage show was that the film featured other characters, including Catherine's friend and confidante (Fleur East), her mother Joy (Harriet Thorpe), her grandmother Anna (Joan Collins) and a cameo appearance from comic star Omid Djalili as Bill's father Dariush.

 Productions

 Over the years 2002 to 2006, the musical had development workshops supported by Mercury Musical Developments and West End producer Hilary A. Williams.
 The show was showcased at Theatre Building Chicago's Stages Festival of New Musicals in 2007.

 The show premiered in London in 2006 at the New End Theatre and was later presented at Victory Gardens Greenhouse Theater in Chicago in 2008.
 Several changes were made when the show moved to Chicago.
 The song The Time is Coming was replaced by The Pool Guy, Chapter 17 replaced by Self Portrait and the finale Suddenly by All About Today.
-The plot was also extensively re-written by Wythe to introduce a pregnancy for the character of Kat.
+The plot was also extensively re-written by Laurence Mark Wythe to introduce a pregnancy for the character of Kat.
 Also, the song Look What We Made was originally sung by the characters of Jack and Catherine, but in Chicago it became a song for the two men, Jack and John, thinking about their son and the son of the future respectively.
+In later productions since the 2012 Tokyo stage production by Toho Company and in the movie adaptation, this has been reversed and reverted back to the original version.

 An Australian production of the show opened in Melbourne on 1 September 2010 at the Treble Clef Jazz Lounge, directed by Joel Baltaha and later transferred to Chapel off Chapel in downtown Melbourne.
 A London production played at the Landor Theatre in October 2010 starring Julie Atherton and Jon Lee.

 An Off-Broadway production began previews at the York Theatre in New York City on 21 March 2011, and officially opened on 30 March, in a limited engagement that closed on 23 April 2011.
 Directed by Tom Mullen, with choreography by Lorin Latarro, it starred D.B.
 Bonds, Autumn Hurlbert, Matthew Hydzik and Mary Mossberg.
 This production was played without an intermission and changes were made to the story.
 Several songs were removed, and two new songs, What it Takes and The Game Show were added.